codecrafters-io/build-your-own-shell/stage_descriptions/redirection-01-jv1.md

 ### Tests

-The tester will execute your program:
+The tester will execute your program like this:
 ```bash
 $ ./your_program.sh
 ```